Aim to meet nutritional needs through diet alone.

 This also applies in high-income countries, where impoverished communities and families, and vulnerable people, including those living alone, the elderly, and the chronically ill or infirm, may also be consuming nutritionally inadequate diets.
 In such cases of immediate need, supplementation is necessary.

 Policymakers should aim to maximise the proportion of the population achieving nutritional adequacy without dietary supplements by implementing policies that create a healthy food environment and food system.
 Policymakers are encouraged to frame specific goals and actions according to their national context.
-Find out more on policy action for cancer prevention.

 Our Recommendations work together as an overall way of living healthily to prevent cancer.